| About | Safe Campus

 The following email was sent to students for whom the university had not received proof of vaccination at the time of sending:

-As of this email, WSU has not received a copy of your COVID-19 Vaccination Card.
+As of this email, Worcester State has not received a copy of your COVID-19 Vaccination Card.
 We received your name as someone who has failed to submit their vaccination record and is currently attending classes this fall.

 All students currently attending the Fall 2021 semester must be fully vaccinated (except those with approved exemptions for medical or religious reasons).
 You must submit a record of your vaccination by Wednesday, September 15, 2021.
 Failure to do so will result in a hold on your student account and/or removal from classes.